sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

   From the verse of Rudraṭa quoted above, we see that a complex situation or an anxiety for clearer or more effective expression necessitates figures.
 Similarly a thought that is too simple, too ordinary or too small to impress or get admiration by itself, needs figurative embellishment.
 We shall consider this view of Ānandavardhana with his rules for the employment of these figures in such secondary and ordinary moods and thoughts.
 Even as he grants high flights in supreme moments, he grants even the bare Śabdacitra ample provision in Rasābhāsa.
 Heroic deeds, unselfish love, sacrifice—things great in themselves appeal to us even when directly expressed with minimum figure.
 But ordinary things must have purple patches.

  All these facts about decoration by figure in poetry are realised by Ānanda who has formulated rules for the proper employment of Alaṅkāra.
 Western writers also have laid similar conditions regarding ornament.
-Pater says: 'And above all, there will be no uncharacteristic or tarnished or vulgar decoration, permissible ornament being for the most part structural or [necessary](# "Style by W. Pater.")'.He continues: 'The artist, says Schiller, may be known by rather what he omits and in literature too, the true artist may be best recognised by his tact of omission.
+Pater says: 'And above all, there will be no uncharacteristic or tarnished or vulgar decoration, permissible ornament being for the most part structural or necessary[^10]'.He continues: 'The artist, says Schiller, may be known by rather what he omits and in literature too, the true artist may be best recognised by his tact of omission.
 For, to the grave reader, words too are grave; and the ornamental word, the figure, the accessory form or colour or reference is rarely content to die to thought precisely at the right moment, but will inevitably be stirring a

+[^10]: "Style by W. Pater."

 long "brain-wave" behind it of perhaps quite alien associations'.
 'As the very word ornament indicates what is in itself non-essential, so the "one beauty" of all literary style is of its very essence and independent of all removable decoration; that it may exist in its fullest lustre in a composition utterly unadorned, with hardly a single suggestion of visibly beautiful things.'
 'The ornaments are "diversions" —a narcotic spell on the pedestrian intelligence.
 We cannot attend to that figure—that flower there—just then—surplusage!
 For, in truth, all art consists in the removal of surplusage.'

   Such strictures had to be passed by Ānanda also; for when he was thinking out the essence of poetry, Sanskrit poetry had deteriorated into an artificial stage.
 A blind tribe—Gaḍḍarikas—was following a beaten path and was hardly proof to errors of taste.
-Not poetry, but the imitation thereof, was being assiduously produced. (न तन्मुख्यं काव्यं, काव्यानुकारो [ह्यसौ](# "As if translating Ānanda, Tolstoy calls bad Art 'Imitations of Art'.
-What is Art ?'
-Ch.
-XI.")Dhva. Ā., p.
+Not poetry, but the imitation thereof, was being assiduously produced. (न तन्मुख्यं काव्यं, काव्यानुकारो ह्यसौ[^11]Dhva. Ā., p.
 220.)
 To guide such poets,
 not gifted with S'akti enough to possess an innate sense of Aucitya, Ānanda lays down his rules for the employment of Alaṅkāra.
 As has already been pointed out, "Alaṅkāra is subordinate to Rasa; it has to aid the realisation of Rasa.
 It shall suit the Bhāva and be such as comes off to the poet along with the tide of the Rasa.
 It shall not monopolise the poet's energy nor shall it be so prominent or continued as to monopolise the reader's mind.
 Says Ānanda:

+[^11]: "As if translating Ānanda, Tolstoy calls bad Art 'Imitations of Art'.
+What is Art ?'
+Ch.
+XI."

 **रसाक्षिप्ततया यस्य बन्धः शक्यक्रियो भवेत्।
-अपृथग्यत्ननिर्वर्त्यः सोऽलंकारो ध्वनौ [मतः॥](# "Bhoja also speaks of this Rasākṣipta and Apṛthagyatnanırvartya Alaṅkāra in his S.K.Ā.
-(Ch.
-V) and S'r.
+अपृथग्यत्ननिर्वर्त्यः सोऽलंकारो ध्वनौ मतः॥[^12] and S'r.
 Pra.
 (Ch.
 XI).")**

+[^12]: "Bhoja also speaks of this Rasākṣipta and Apṛthagyatnanırvartya Alaṅkāra in his S.K.Ā.
+(Ch.
+V

                         —Dhva. Ā., II, 17.